-When use Client mode to submit application, spark driver use the kubeconfig to access api-service to create and watch executor pods.
+When use client mode to submit application, Spark driver uses the kubeconfig to access Kubernetes API server to create and watch executor pods.

-When use Cluster mode to submit application, spark driver pod use serviceAccount to access api-service to create and watch executor pods.
+When use cluster mode to submit application, Spark driver pod uses ServiceAccount to access Kubernetes API server to create and watch executor pods.

 In both cases, you need to figure out whether you have the permissions under the corresponding namespace.
-You can use following cmd to create serviceAccount (You need to have the kubeconfig which have the create serviceAccount permission).
+You can use following commands to create ServiceAccount.